-Coup de Coeur – Part Six: Do you see what I see?
+Coup de Cœur – Part Six: Do you see what I see?

 An occasional series chronicling the tale of the renovation of a former medieval watch-tower in southern France …..

-He proceeded to slice his way through both the front bedrooms and the back one – the one with it’s cleverly placed shower delivering front row seats for the ladies of the village should he decide to give of his famed full frontal peep show once more.
-I’m considering selling tickets should we need extra funds.
+He proceeded to slice his way through both the front bedrooms and the back one – the one with it’s cleverly placed shower delivering to a spontaneous auditorium at the back of the house for the ladies of the village, should he decide to give of his famed full frontal peep show once more.
+I’m considering selling tickets if we get desperate enough that we need extra funds.
 By lunchtime the walls were fully delaminated and revealing the secrets of their pre-veneered days.
 My nerves were in shreds because this stuff was razor sharp and entirely rigid.
-Two Brains clearly should have been wearing a helmet but instead favoured an interesting series of movements that echoed St Vitus Dance to avoid being brained or scalped by the merest slither of a second.
-We had a car full of laminate to take to the lovely man at the dechetterie with the enviable view.
+Two Brains clearly should have been wearing a helmet but instead favoured an interesting series of movements that echoed accurately St Vitus Dance to avoid being brained or scalped by the merest slither of a second.
+We had a car full of laminate to take to the lovely man at the déchètterie with the enviable view.
 After two p.m.
 Obviously.
 This is rural France and everything stops for lunch.
 For two hours.
 It took multiple trips in Franck our trusty unalluring but reasonably priced car and a deep and meaningful conversation to ascertain whether this vile material computes as wood.
 It doesn’t.
 It is to be viewed in the same way as a carnivore regards nut cutlets.
 It simply is not meat.
 Nor indeed wood.

 And still the excitement continued.
 The layout of the house, and we had assumed the original layout, was a small landing with doors at right angles to one another.
 One into a bedroom with a square double doorframe through to a further room and the other into Peeping Tom’s Joy – the room with the freestanding shower in front of the window.
 But taking the cladding off the walls had revealed a door from PTJ into the back bedroom.
 This poses new questions about how we lay out the upstairs.
 Our thought process is fluid and a teeny bit erratic so this revalation just adds a zesty new spritz to the operation.